The 17 Body Language Signs

 wear very little jewelry.
 They either have one piece which might be dramatic or none at

 all.
-The flashy guy is a wannabe.
-His debt load is greater than his income would allow
+On average, he flashy guy is a wannabe.
+The wannabe has a debt load greater than his income would allow

-The guy from the IRS has "in-office power" which is different than personal power.
+The guy from the IRS has in office power which is different than personal or financial power.

 on his finger could be worth $50,000 or it could be worth $50.
 You need a 10 power